 “It’s also yet another occasion to remind ourselves that every parent needs support sometimes, and it’s okay to say, ‘a little help here, please!’, not just from the people around you, but from professionals and community support services who can help us be the parent we want to be.

 “For some, Mother’s Day will be picture perfect, others not so much - that’s totally okay.
 When you and you your children look back, it will be the feelings you remember, not the specifics of the burnt toast or the flowers that have been ‘borrowed’ from the neighbour’s garden,” she said.

-Online parenting programs are now available 24/7 across Australia and include Fear-Less Triple P Online, Triple P Online, and Teen Triple P Online, plus a guide to parenting during COVID-19.
-Access to these programs is free in some regions – for more information, visit www.triplep-parenting.net.au
+Queensland parents and carers can access free, online parenting support 24/7 at www.triplep-parenting.net.au.
+The available online programs are Fear-Less Triple P Online, Triple P Online, and Teen Triple P Online, plus a guide to parenting during COVID-19.

 MEDIA CONTACT: Cate Kennedy, Public Relations Manager – 0477 286 557 or email@example.com